-This simple ribboned carrot salad might not be the first thing to jump off the beautifully photographed pages of Louisa Shafia's much-lauded cookbook The New Persian Kitchen, but skimming past it would make for a small tragedy.
-Vinegary and bright, with a nutty, roasted note from the toasted sesame seeds and oil, it's not only visually stunning, but also delightfully balanced and far more nuanced than its simplicity would suggest.
+This simple ribboned carrot salad might not be the first thing to jump off the pages of Louisa Shafia's cookbook The New Persian Kitchen, but skimming past it would make for a small tragedy.
+Vinegary and bright, with a nutty, roasted note from the toasted sesame seeds and oil, it's not only aesthetically pleasing but also far more nuanced in its flavor than its ingredient list would suggest.

-Even better, it's quick (and easy) to prepare and can hold up to an overnight stay in the fridge, making it weeknight dinner- and brown-bag lunch-friendly, a rare and impressive feat.
-So what are you waiting for?
-Bust out the vegetable peeler, and get down to it.
+Even better, it's quick (and easy) to prepare and can hold up to an overnight stay in the fridge, making it perfect for both weeknight dinners and brown-bag lunches.

 If you're sensitive to spicy foods, then start with 1/2 teaspoon red pepper flakes and add more to taste.
 To make carrot ribbons, peel carrots, then swipe the peeler from the fat end to the tip to make ribbons.